Reliably Detecting Model Failures in Deployment Without Labels: Experiments

 \subsection{Discussions and Analysis}

-\textbf{UCI Heart, CIFAR-10/10.1, and Camelyon17.} Model deterioration is well-known to be present, thus the \textbf{higher} reported TPR the better.
-Consistently, across the 3 benchmark datasets, we observe that for each of the few-shot scenarios, D3M enjoys comparable TPR to the top achieving baselines.
-Results on the Camelyon17 experiments at all shots highlight D3M's ability to detect diagnostically-relevant deterioration.
+\textbf{UCI Heart, CIFAR-10/10.1, and Camelyon17.} Model deterioration is present, thus the \textbf{higher} reported TPR the better.
+Consistently, across the 3 benchmark datasets, we observe that for each query size, D3M enjoys comparable TPR to the top achieving baselines.
+Results on the Camelyon17 experiments at all query sizes highlight D3M's ability to detect diagnostically-relevant deterioration.

 \textbf{High-variance reported TPR and limitations.} However, remarkable is the high variance of the TPRs reported on the UCI benchmark.
-We believe this is a shortcoming of D3M compared to the other baselines in that our few-shot results are noisier and less performant.
+We believe this is a shortcoming of D3M compared to the other baselines in that our results are noisier and less performant.
 On the one hand, there is merit in high-risk settings to flag critical changes as soon as possible.
 But on the other hand, more samples may be required in order to truly ascertain the deteriorating nature of a shift.
 It is up to users of D3M to decide the batching size of collected deployment samples depending on what provides a meaningful signal for further analyses or actionable items.
 This also reflects the user's tolerance for alert fatigue as noisier estimates on smaller deployment samples may get flagged more liberally.
-We discuss how selecting this deployment size implicitly allows control of the FPR of the model with additional results of D3M on bigger-shot scenarios in the above benchmarks in \ref{appx:bigshot-results}.
+We discuss how selecting this deployment size implicitly allows control of the FPR of the model with additional results of D3M on larger query sizes in the above benchmarks in \ref{appx:bigshot-results}.